Im-Rises/Chip8topia/README.md

 - [ ] Rename CommonPixelColor to OverlapPixelColor
 - [ ] Add ImGui window to show each plane of the Xo-Chip separately (use ImGui::Image and send the GLuint texture to it)
 - [ ] Add a selector to use grayscale color in Xo-Chip or colors
+- [ ] Check which imgui window is very slow (probably the memory editor)

 Minor: